-III.3.
-Estimation of the Variety Welfare Effects
+3.3 Variety Welfare Effects

 We now turn to the estimation of the welfare effects.
 As discussed in Section 2, variety welfare effects do not depend on the change in the raw number of varieties but rather on their share in 2-digit product expenditure, as defined in equations (7) and (8).
-Table 5 shows the average share of varieties available in 2 digit-product expenditure before the crisis (λ{j2000}) and after the crisis (λ{j2002}) for each broad product group.
+Table 3 shows the share of varieties available in both periods in 2 digit-product expenditure before the crisis (λ{j2000}) and after the crisis (λ{j2002}).
 A low λ{j2000} is associated with a high welfare loss, since it indicates that the participation of exiting varieties in product expenditure was high.
 A high λ{j2002} , on the other hand, indicates that new varieties (which drive welfare up) have not gained a large market share.
 Column 3 shows the ratio of the market shares.
-From column 3, we can expect larger welfare losses in the groups with higher ratios: Animal Products, Mineral Products, Textiles, Wood and Wood Products, Vegetable Products, Food Manufactures, and Leather and Fur Products.
+From column 3, we can expect larger welfare losses in the groups with higher ratios: Animal products, Mineral products, Textiles, Wood and wood products, Vegetable products, Food manufactures, and Leather and fur products.

-The last row of Table 5 shows that the total (across all products) market share of exiting varieties is 14 percent, and the market share of entering varieties is 10 percent.
+The last row of Table 3 shows that the total (across all products) market share of exiting varieties is 14 percent, and the market share of entering varieties is 10 percent.
 These results suggest that the substitution towards new varieties is larger than indicated when considering the raw count of exiting and entering varieties in Table 1 (33,520 exiting varieties versus 13,000 entering varieties), but that it is not high enough to fully compensate for the loss of varieties.

-Combining the shares in expenditures and the estimated elasticities of substitution we compute the welfare effect that results from the change in the number of varieties for each 2-digit product following equation (4).
-Table 6, column 1, shows the average welfare effects for each broad product group.
+Combining the shares in expenditures and the estimated elasticities of substitution we compute the welfare effect that results from the change in the number of varieties for each